Whitney Houston's last record released for "Sparkle"

 LOS ANGELES Whitney Houston's last recording - a new duet with "American Idol" winner Jordin Sparks - was released on Monday ahead of the singer's upcoming film, "Sparkle."

-"Celebrate," produced by R. Kelly for "Sparkle" which will hit movie theaters on August 17, was recorded by Houston shortly before her sudden death aged 48 in February.
+"Celebrate," produced by R. Kelly for "Sparkle" which will hit movie theatres on August 17, was recorded by Houston shortly before her sudden death aged 48 in February.

 Sparks on Sunday delivered a heart-felt tribute to Houston at the Billboard Music Awards.
 She sang a rousing rendition of "I Will Always Love You," before presenting a posthumous award to Houston's teenage daughter Bobbi Kristina Brown.